 Yes, you will need a member of staff at the station to deploy the ramp for boarding and alighting the train if you need step-free access.

-Our new Azuma trains have a ramp that is less steep and less uncomfortable for anyone going up or down them.
+Our new Azuma trains have a ramp that is less steep and more comfortable for anyone going up or down them.
 Speak to a member of station staff or contact our Assisted Travel team to book assistance if you need step-free access on and off our trains.
-Book assistance here.

 Do the new Azuma trains have announcements onboard?